ygree/akka-cluster-with-docker/README.md

 # Akka Management HTTP endpoint

-docker-compose exec node-1 curl node-2:8558/cluster/members
+`docker-compose exec node-1 curl node-2:8558/cluster/members`

+or

+`curl localhost:8558/node-2/cluster/members`

+in the latest case `control-node` provides proxy access by Nginx to each node Akka Management HTTP endpoint.
+See `cluster/control-node` for details.